Abheeshta-P/amazon-js/README.md

 - Simulate the process of placing an order with selected items in the cart.

 ### 🛤️ Track Orders
-- Simulate the process of tracking an product of a order with states preparing,shipped,delivered .
+- Simulate the process of tracking an product of a order with states preparing, shipped, delivered.

 ### 💻 Pure Frontend
 - Developed using only HTML, CSS, and JavaScript.